'Try implementing CAA, NRC in your chronology': Prashant Kishor to Amit Shah

 Kishor, who is also a well-known political strategist, has been a vocal critic of CAA and pan-India NRC.

-According to the amended citizenship law, members of Hindu, Sikh, Buddhist, Jain, Parsi and Christian communities who came from Pakistan, Bangladesh and Afghanistan till December 31, 2014, and faced religious persecution there will not be treated as illegal immigrants \will be eligible for Indian citizenship.
+According to the amended citizenship law, members of Hindu, Sikh, Buddhist, Jain, Parsi and Christian communities who came from Pakistan, Bangladesh and Afghanistan till December 31, 2014, and faced religious persecution there will not be treated as illegal immigrants will be eligible for Indian citizenship.
 The law excludes Muslims.

 Those opposing the amended law say it discriminates on the basis of religion and violates the Constitution.
 They also allege that the CAA, when combined with the proposed pan-India National Register of Citizens (NRC), is intended to target India's Muslim community.